 (i) 4 weeks’ rent under the residential tenancy agreement in relation to which it is required or received; and

-(ii) where the tenant is permitted to keep any cat or dog on the premises, the amount of $50, or such other amount as is prescribed, to meet the cost of any fumigation of the premises that may be required on the termination of the tenancy.
+(ii) if the tenant is permitted to keep on the premises any pet capable of carrying parasites that can affect humans — a prescribed amount to meet the cost of any fumigation of the premises that may be required on the termination of the tenancy.

-Penalty: $1 000.
+Penalty: a fine of $5 000.

+(2A) Subsection (1)(a) does not prevent a person from receiving a security bond in instalments.
-(2) Subsection (1)(b) does not apply in relation to a residential tenancy agreement where —

-(a) the weekly rate of rent payable under the agreement exceeds a prescribed amount; or
+(2) Subsection (1)(b) does not apply in relation to a residential tenancy agreement where the weekly rate of rent payable under the agreement exceeds a prescribed amount.

-(b) the premises to which the agreement relates were during the whole of the 3 months immediately preceding the entering into of the agreement the principal private residence of the owner.

 (3) Where, during the period of 6 months after the day on which the tenancy under a residential tenancy agreement commenced, the rent payable under the agreement decreases or is decreased, the amount paid in excess of the lower or, as the case may be, lowest rate of rent payable under the agreement during that period, together with the amount (if any) allowed by subsection (1)(b)(ii), shall be deemed to have been paid as a security bond.

 (4) A person who receives a security bond paid in relation to a residential tenancy agreement —